rumkin/typed-props/readme.md

 () -> Checks[]
 ```

-Returns a list of all defined checks from the current TypedProps instance.
+Returns a list of all defined checks from the TypedProps instance.

 ### `check()`
 ```text